SharePoint

 Click here for more information on MDL.

-The Research Centre is named in memory of Professor Feng Pao Hsii (1936–2015), the visionary medical leader who established the Tan Tock Seng Hospital Clinical Research Unit in 1997.
+The P.H.
+Feng Research Centre is named in memory of Professor Feng Pao Hsii (1936–2015), the visionary medical leader who established the Tan Tock Seng Hospital Clinical Research Unit in 1997.
 Located at level 2 of the National Centre for Infectious Diseases (NCID) within the integrated HealthCity Novena community, the Research Centre offers various facilities:

 • Examination and consultation rooms